openenergysolutions/openfmb.docs/docs/adapter/protocol-plugins/modbus/server.md

 ### Int32, Int64 and Float

-Integer and floating point values can be mapped from one or multiple holding register writes.
-If multiple writes are required, be sure to use the `update`.
+Integer and floating point values can be mapped from one or more holding register writes.
+If multiple writes are required, be sure to use `update`.
 Otherwise, transient values will be published.

 ```yaml tab="sint16"